In addition to any focused or antidotal therapy available, aggressive symptom-based supportive care is important for all envenomations.

 Venomous snakes found in North America are most easily divided into their 2 families: Elapidae and Viperidae (subfamily Crotalinae).
 The majority of venomous snakebites occurring yearly in North America are caused by snakes in the Crotalinae subfamily, which includes rattlesnakes (genus Crotalus), copperheads, and cottonmouths (genus Agkistrodon).
 Less than 5% of venomous snakebites are from the Elapidae family, which includes the coral snake.
 Fewer still may be from bites by exotic, nonnative snakes usually being kept as pets.

 Venomous snakes found natively in North America are generally nonpredatory to humans.
 Bites, therefore, take place on provocation of the snake—either intentional or accidental.
 These bites are typically located on extremities, but particularly troublesome cases have been reported in which venomous bites have involved the face, neck, or tongue.
 The vast majority of venomous snakebites occur in young men, with an appreciable association with alcohol intoxication.
 Children are also at a higher risk for being bitten by a venomous snake.

 There are a few characteristics that can help identify a North American snake as being part of the Crotalinae subfamily.
 These snakes have vertical slit-like pupils, long fangs, and a triangular head.
-This subfamily is also referred to as “pit vipers” because they have heat-sensing pits located on their heads just behind the nostrils and in ...
+This subfamily is also referred to as “pit vipers” because they have heat-sensing pits located on their heads just behind the ...